StarCodes2/alx-backend/0x03-queuing_system_in_js/README.md

 - **1-redis_op.js**: Adds a new key-value pair to redis and retrieves the value using its key.
 - **2-redis_op_async.js**: Node Redis client and async operations.
 - **4-redis_advanced_op.js**: Creates hash using redis.
+- **5-subscriber.js**: Subscribes to a channel using redis and listens for messages on that channel.
+- **5-publisher.js**: Sends messages to the channel subscribed to in 5-subscriber.js.